Temple architecture (LDS Church): Salt Lake Temple

-The angel Moroni depicts both a messenger of the restoration of the gospel and a herald of the Second Coming: "for the Son of Man shall come, and he shall send his angels before him with the great sound of a trumpet, and they shall gather together the remainder of his elect from the four winds" (JS-M 1:37).
+The Angel Moroni represents both a messenger of the restoration of the gospel and a herald of the Second Coming: "for the Son of Man shall come, and he shall send his angels before him with the great sound of a trumpet, and they shall gather together the remainder of his elect from the four winds" (JS-M 1:37).

-The Salt Lake Temple features murals on the walls of its progressive-style ordinance rooms, excluding the Terrestrial room and Celestial room, which is adorned in an elaborate French Renaissance Revival style.
+The Salt Lake Temple features murals on the walls of its progressive-style ordinance rooms, excluding the Terrestrial and Celestial Rooms, which are adorned in an elaborate French Renaissance Revival style.

-The east and west towers represent the Melchizedek and Aaronic Priesthoods, just as the east and west facing pulpits did in the Kirtland and Nauvoo assembly halls.
+The east and west towers represent the Melchizedek and Aaronic Priesthoods, just as the east and west-facing pulpits did in the Kirtland and Nauvoo assembly halls.
 Additional symbolism has been added to the towers.
-The east-facing towers represent the First Presidency of the Church, the highest office of the Melchizedek Priesthood.
+The east-facing towers represent the First Presidency of the LDS Church, the highest office of the Melchizedek Priesthood.
 The west towers represent the Presiding Bishopric, the highest office of the Aaronic Priesthood.
-There are twelve pinnacles on each tower; the east pinnacles represent the office of the Twelve Apostles, and the west pinnacles represent the High Council.
+There are twelve pinnacles on each tower: the east pinnacles represent the office of the Twelve Apostles, and the west pinnacles represent the High Council.

 Castle-like battlements surround the temple, symbolizing a separation from the world and a protection of the holy ordinances from the outside world.

 At the base of each buttress is an earthstone.
 Earthstones represent the Earth, the "footstool of God".
-The Earth itself is in a telestial state, but will transition into a terrestrial state with the coming of the Millennium, and will finally receive Celestial glory at the end of the one thousand years.
+The Earth itself is in a telestial state, but it will transition into a terrestrial state with the coming of the Millennium, and it will finally receive Celestial glory at the end of one thousand years.